klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--nolock``
     Do not use file locking.
 ``-p, --progress``
-    Show progress on stderr.
+    Show progress of some commands on stderr.
 A default for this option can be put in a configuration file.
 ``--trace``
     Switch on some trace messages.
 ``--tracemore``